Modern cloud computing has completely changed the course of the world with its new, serverless architecture.

 Since the primary issue fintech startups have is money, there are many security issues they have to deal with daily.
 This includes virus and malware attacks, phishing attempts, server hacks, and more.
 Thus, they need to have an underlying system that is resistant to such attacks and complies with all security standards.

-Serverless architecture, by principle, is very lightweight and should have minimal contact with other services for supplying its functionality.
+Serverless architecture in fintech software development, by principle, is very lightweight and should have minimal contact with other services for supplying its functionality.
 This approach limits the movement of sensitive information and shelters the system from external parties actively looking to exploit such channels.
 Security compromises are greatly reduced, and the information within the startup remains secured.

 Moreover, most cloud providers supply additional services and functions, such as WAF and AWS Audit Manager or Trusted Advisor.
 These services help add another protective layer and save the server from external threats.
 They also check whether your AWS environment and activities are operating as needed, make necessary suggestions, and amend the system performance.